-Alert on the increased risk in Oaxaca: An example of how an activation of PBI's support network operates of a serious deterioration in the securi- gressman Sam Farr expressed his con- November, the Oaxacan governor, togety situation of the men and women hu- cerns to the Department of State.
-From ther with high-level public servants, resman rights defenders in Oaxaca.
-Death threats, arbitrary detentions, and raids had been documented against Código-DH and the community human rights defenders (HRDs) they accompanied on the Isth- of protection measures.
-The activation co- ders in that meeting, the authorities made mus of Tehuantepec.
+Alert on the increased risk in Oaxaca: An example of how an activation of PBI's support network operates

+In early September, PBI took note of a serious deterioration in the security situation of the men and women human rights defenders in Oaxaca.
+Death threats, arbitrary detentions, and raids had been documented against Código-DH and the community human rights defenders (HRDs) they accompanied on the Isthmus of Tehuantepec.
 In addition, a generalized context of violence against HRDs was observed, characterized by attacks against and killings of activists (especially community HRDs) and journalists.
-Other organizations accompanied by PBI, such as Barca-DH, had also reported serious bassies, and an honorasecurity incidents.
+Other organizations accompanied by PBI, such as Barca-DH, had also reported serious security incidents.

-Given this panorama, between Septem- dors of both nations took ber 9 and 13 PBI decided to activate our support network.
-A private letter was giving ceremony to recogthen sent to the Viceministry of Judicial Matters and Human Rights of the Interior attacks against Oaxacan Ministry, and to the Governor of Oaxaca, activists, and to publicly with copies sent to various embassies; advocate for "the federal, Foreign Affairs Ministries of particular Eu- state and municipal goverropean States; US authorities; parliamentarians and/or representatives of the EU; tee the security of Alba the UN; the Inter-American Human Rights and other human rights System; and a range of international NGOs.
+Given this panorama, between September 9 and 13 PBI decided to activate our support network.
+A private letter was then sent to the Viceministry of Judicial Matters and Human Rights of the Interior Ministry, and to the Governor of Oaxaca, with copies sent to various embassies; Foreign Affairs Ministries of particular European States; US authorities; parliamentarians and/or representatives of the EU; the UN; the Inter-American Human Rights System; and a range of international NGOs.
 These recipients, as well as PBI itself, informed other bodies within the Mexican and Oaxacan governments.
-With the desire of making the situation in Oaxa- of aggression against them".
-Similarly, a declaration, the importance of HRDs in PBI's Web site, which was reproduced by other human rights organizations in Mexiincreased its physical accompaniment of Código-DH and Barca-DH, and conducted visits to the Isthmus of Tehuantepec to visit the community HRDs in the area. meet with local authorities, and express once again its concern for the activists' safety.
+With the desire of making the situation in Oaxaca known, an article was published on PBI's Web site, which was reproduced by other human rights organizations in Mexico and abroad.
+In the field, the PBI team increased its physical accompaniment of Código-DH and Barca-DH, and conducted visits to the Isthmus of Tehuantepec to visit the community HRDs in the area, meet with local authorities, and express once again its concern for the activists' safety.